Where to Eat in Sorrento, Naples, Capri, and the Amalfi Coast, Italy

 Italy holds an unwavering place high up on many travelers bucket lists - and with good reason.
-And probably the number one reason you'll hear from everyone who've been there is "the food".
+Probably the number one reason you'll hear from everyone who's been there is "the food".
 Oh my goodness, the food!
-Though I do love the food in Bologna and Emilia Romagna - considered, even among Italians, to be some of the best food in Italy - my heart literally belongs in the south.
-It's where my family comes from.
-Here are some of my favorite places to eat along Italy's Amalfi Coast, from Naples to Amalfi and including the island of Capri.
-This is a very short list and some of these places you'll see on forums again and again.
-Some, however, I didn't discover until I arrived.
-They are worth a visit, so start jotting down your dining list!
+But surprisingly, there's really no such thing as traditional Italian food.
+In Italy, distinct regional specialties define what's typically Italian.
+And while I do love the food in Bologna and Emilia Romagna - considered, even among many Italians, to be some of the best food in Italy - my heart (and stomach) literally belongs in the south since its my ancestral home.
+Here are some of the best restaurants and my favorite places to eat from Naples to Amalfi and including the island of Capri.
+I was especially pleased with the food in Sorrento, Italy -- definitely worth a longer stay there next time.
+Planning to visit southern Italy anytime soon?
+Don't miss these restaurants in Sorrento, Naples, Capri, and the Amalfi Coast.

-But first: What made these so special?
+But first: What make these places so special?

 At all of these restaurants, I didn't just enjoy good food, I had dining experiences which involved a combination of the following:

-- Great food - freshly prepared ingredients, accompanying condiments, and a beautiful presentation
+Great food - freshly prepared ingredients, accompanying condiments, and a beautiful presentation

-- Excellent Service - there's 'pleasant interaction' and then there's excellent service.
+Excellent Service - there's 'pleasant interaction' and then there's excellent service.
 Knowing your menus, product, and preparation, and then delivering it in a timely fashion is just as important as the meal itself.
 The service in all the places listed here was Very Good to I Couldn't Have Asked for Anything More.

 Bar Caffe Gambrinus - Just off the famous Piazza del Plebiscito, the historic Caffe Gambrinus had the best coffee drinks of our trip!
 Every one was insanely delicious, and truly a work of art, as were the tempting goodies and savory bites that accompanied the drinks, coffee or otherwise.
 Great european atmosphere inside and out!